Center of Contemporary Architecture

 The Center of Contemporary Architecture (C:CA) was founded in Moscow in 2001 by the Russian Academy for Architectural and Building Science, Moscow Architectural Institute (MArchI), Moscow Art History Institute and Architectural Gallery as a cultural non-governmental organization.

-C:CA is focusing its attention on the quality of current architecture when everything is run by ruthless rules of the real estate market.
-C:CA aims to create a new vibrant informational structure, that would help the development of the Russian architecture and its incorporation into the world culture process.
+C:CA advocates for a cultural focus on the quality architecture rather than a focus on real estate value.
+The C:CA aims to promote Russian architecture throughout the world.

 The main C:CA tasks are: